Published On: May 22 2013 06:15:11 PM CDTUpdated On: May 24 2013 01:00:00 AM CDT

 1883: The Brooklyn Bridge in New York City opens to traffic after 14 years of construction.
 On that first day, a total of 1,800 vehicles and 150,300 people crossed what was then the only land passage between Manhattan and Brooklyn.

-1879: H. B. Reese, the candymaker who created Reese's Peanut Butter Cups, is born in York County, Pa.
+1879: H. B. Reese, the candymaker who created Reese's Peanut Butter Cups, is born in York County, Pennsylvania.

-1856: John Brown and his men kill five slavery supporters north of Pottawatomie Creek in Kansas in retaliation for the sacking of Lawrence, Kan., by pro-slavery activists three days earlier.
+1856: John Brown and his men kill five slavery supporters north of Pottawatomie Creek in Kansas in retaliation for the sacking of Lawrence, Kansas, by pro-slavery activists three days earlier.

 1830: The nursery rhyme "Mary Had a Little Lamb" is first published by the Boston publishing firm Marsh, Capen & Lyon as an original poem by Sarah Josepha Hale.